+Table 2: Docking results of GA, LGA, ALPS on cox-ZINC00012342 pair after 10 runs.
 GA and LGA generated 10 different clusters from 10 runs.
-ALPS generated 8 clusters with cluster 3 containing results of 3 runs with very similar conformations (only the result of the lowest energy is shown for each cluster).
+ALPS generated 8 clusters with cluster 3 containing the results of 3 runs with very similar conformations (only the result of the lowest energy is shown for each cluster).